Callum-A/cosmwasm-zero-to-hero/09 - Execute 1/README.md

 }
 ```

 Remember we need to pass it a reference of our `poll` by prefixing it with the `&` character.
 What this function call effectively does is it takes our `deps.storage` and stores `poll` under the key `poll_id`.
-The suffixing `?` means it automatically unwraps the result throwing any errors, this is standard practice for storage as if it fails here we definitely want to tell the user.
+The suffixing `?` means it automatically unwraps the result throwing any errors, this is standard practice for storage as if it fails here we want to tell the user.

-And now we need to remove that pesky `unimplemented!`, lets just return a response similarly to how we did in `instantiate`.
+And now we need to remove that pesky `unimplemented!` so let's just return a response similar to how we did in `instantiate`.

 ```rust
 fn execute_create_poll(